resource-banner

 • What are the expected impacts of doing nothing?

-If the rough estimate of effort is deemed too high relative to the benefits from resolving the challenge, it should be deprioritized.
+If the rough estimate of effort is deemed too high relative to the benefits of resolving the challenge, it should be deprioritized.

 2. Design a realistic implementation plan

-Once there is buy-in for the required change and the change is prioritized given expected costs and benefits, a realistic plan should be designed.
-This involves explaining to each of the stakeholders what the change is, why it is necessary, how it will be implemented, and what the impact will be to the current process/timeline.
-Since communication is a two-way feedback process, we suggest engaging stakeholders to illicit recommendations on how the change should be implemented, embedded, and managed.
-Ultimately, it is the business that will approve any change and two-way feedback is critical for that.
+A realistic plan should be designed once buy-in for the required change is received and prioritized given expected costs and benefits.
+This involves explaining the change to each stakeholder, why it is necessary, how it will be implemented, and the impact on the current process/timeline.
+Since communication is a two-way feedback process, we suggest engaging stakeholders to elicit recommendations on how the change should be implemented, embedded, and managed.
+Ultimately, the business will approve any change; two-way feedback is critical.

 To best facilitate this two-way feedback process, the plan design should contain the following components:

-• Goals – What will the change accomplish?
-How does it align to the organization’s broader strategic vision and objectives?
+1. Goals – What will the change accomplish?
+How does it align with the organization’s broader strategic vision and objectives?

 3. Implement the change

-In addition to configuring the automated solution as it has been designed, a critical aspect of implementation is empowering the business and other stakeholders to take the necessary steps to achieve the goals of the initiative.
-This involves educating stakeholders on what the automated solution is and what it will deliver.
-It also involves identifying new skills and behaviors that are required to embed the new change.
-This often includes some upskilling and demonstration sessions throughout implementation, where business users would be walked-through what the change is, why it is necessary, how to perform the ‘new’ process, and how to access reference materials and guides.
+In addition to configuring the automated solution as it has been designed, a critical aspect of implementation is empowering the business and other stakeholders to take the necessary steps to achieve the initiative’s goals.
+This involves educating stakeholders on the automated solution and what it will deliver.
+It also involves identifying new skills and behaviors required to embed the new change.
+This often includes upskilling and demonstration sessions throughout implementation, where business users would be walked through the change, why it is necessary, how to perform the ‘new’ process, and how to access reference materials and guides.

 4. Embed the change

 After preparing stakeholders for the new change, it is time to embed the change into systems, processes, and policies.
-It in addition to implementing the changes systemically, these changes are reinforced by rewarding new behaviors and achievements in alignment with the new changes.
-One of the biggest dangers to the success of the automation is that the business reverts to the old ways of doing things.
-So, to prevent the backsliding from occurring, it is critical for those implementing the solution to hold regular touchpoints post-implementation with the business to answer questions and to make required enhancements, as needed.
+In addition to implementing the changes systemically, these changes are reinforced by rewarding new behaviors and achievements in alignment with the new changes.
+One of the biggest dangers to the success of automation is that the business reverts to the old ways of doing things.
+So, to prevent backsliding, it is critical for those implementing the solution to hold regular touchpoints post-implementation with the business to answer questions and make required enhancements as needed.

 5. Monitor results

-Once the change is implemented and embedded, then results are monitored to ensure the new process is being performed correctly.
-This touches on continuous communication and engagement with the various stakeholders, providing training and support as needed, monitoring KPIs such as handling time and number of exceptions and explaining any deviations from expectations.
+The results are monitored once the change is implemented and embedded to ensure the new process is performed correctly.
+This touches on continuous communication and engagement with the various stakeholders, providing training and support as needed, monitoring KPIs such as handling time and number of exceptions, and explaining any deviations from expectations.
 In addition, when enhancements are deployed there is often a “Hypercare” period where the delivery team transitions work to the production support team.
-This transition should be facilitated through training and the production of an Operational Handbook that details all aspects of the daily running the automation (e.g., exception handling, business contacts, links to artefacts, etc.).
+This transition should be facilitated through training and the production of an Operational Handbook that details all aspects of the daily running of the automation (e.g., exception handling, business contacts, links to artifacts, etc.).
 A thorough post-implementation review should be completed to reflect on what went well and what could be improved for future implementations and change initiatives.

 Launching an Automation Program

 A robust BfS comprises five capability components (depicted in the figure below) with the Govern component focusing on establishing capability within a Center of Excellence (COE) construct.
-A clear Vision & Strategy should be articulated early to ensure the subsequent frameworks, methodologies and deliverables are aligned to the program’s desired objectives.
+A clear vision and strategy should be articulated early to ensure the subsequent frameworks, methodologies, and deliverables align with the program’s objectives.

 Strategies for buy-in and adoption of process automation

-Convincing business leaders and decisions makers to adopt and expand automation programs can be a difficult task.
-In our experience helping organization to ‘course-correct’ their automation programs we have identified several pitfalls, which have slowed momentum and prevented programs from reaching their full potential.
-In the figure below, we conclude this blog installment with a non-exhaustive list of common pitfalls, along with some practical mitigation strategies to overcome each and ensure effective buy-in and adoption of automation.
+Convincing business leaders and decision-makers to adopt and expand automation programs can be difficult.
+In our experience helping organizations to ‘course-correct’ their automation programs, we have identified several pitfalls that have slowed momentum and prevented programs from reaching their full potential.
+In the figure below, we conclude this blog installment with a non-exhaustive list of common pitfalls, along with some practical mitigation strategies to overcome each and ensure adequate buy-in and adoption of automation.

-If you are facing some setbacks when it comes to generating buy-in and adoption and need some advice, then we would love to hear from you.
-Contact us here or reach out to via email at hello@wpengine.revealgroup.com
+If you are facing some setbacks in generating buy-in and adoption and need some advice, contact us here or reach out via email at hello@wpengine.revealgroup.com

 Written by: